Psychology A Level

 Course Overview

-In year 1 you will explore four key areas in Psychology: social influence, including conformity and obedience to authority, models of memory and how eyewitness testimony goes wrong, the way children develop attachments to their parents and their impact on later life, and several mental illnesses including issues with diagnosis and their treatment.
-You will study the various approaches to explaining behaviour, how Psychology has developed as a science and explore a range of research methods connected to the topics through practical experience.
+In Year 1 you will explore social influence, including: conformity, obedience and authority, models of memory and how eyewitness testimony goes wrong, the way children develop attachments to their parents and their impact on later life, and mental illnesses including issues with diagnosis and their treatment.
+You will study the various approaches to explaining behaviour, how psychology has developed as a science and explore a range of research methods connected to the topics through practical experience.

-In year 2 you will explore four more key topic areas: biopsychology, including the brain and nervous system and how sleep works, how schizophrenia is caused and treated, the development of gender identity and forensic psychology, which studies the causes of criminal behaviour and rehabilitation.
-You will also learn to use all the course material to discuss a number of debates within Psychology, including the implications of the nature-nurture debate, research bias and the ethics of psychological research.
-You will further develop your understanding of scientific research techniques and statistical analysis of data, building on the foundation of year 1.
+In Year 2 you will explore four key topic areas: biopsychology, including the brain, nervous system and how sleep works, how schizophrenia is caused and treated, the development of gender identity and forensic psychology, which studies the causes of criminal behaviour and rehabilitation.
+You will discuss a number of debates within psychology, including the implications of the nature vs nurture debate, research bias and the ethics of psychological research.

 Year 1 Modules